 2. Think outside the (drop)box.

 Decide what you’re going to offer clients to create a sense of luxury.
 As useful as file-sharing sites are, they’re intangible (you can’t hold a download link in your hands) and they’re accessible to anyone (it doesn’t feel expensive or exclusive, because it’s not).
 Start looking around at beautiful products you can deliver to your clients.
 Test out a few print labs to find one that makes your images look stellar.
 Order a sample set of frames to show clients.
-Grab a 20% discount on sample albums and add those to your line-up.
+Grab a sample album and add those to your line-up.
 Even if you decide to stay strictly digital, invest in branded custom-printed USB drives to create a “wow factor” when clients receive their images.

-Download links get lost, cloud storage can evaporate, but physical heirlooms last for centuries.
+Download links get lost, cloud storage can evaporate, but physical heirlooms last for generations.
 Figure out which keepsakes you can add to your product line.
 We suggest press printed albums, keepsake luxe albums, framed prints and gallery wrapped canvases which are fantastic ways to display fine art photography AND will keep you in business.